 DT: Hi Shoaib, please tell me what do you miss most about Kashmir?

 Shoaib: The thing I miss most about Kashmir is the Kashmiriyat (being a Kashmiri), the connection between me and my motherland.
-It’s been over a decade I have stayed away from Kashmir except a few small visits after every 6 months, it has brought me closer, even closer than when I was there.
+It’s been over a decade I have stayed away from Kashmir except for a few small visits after every 6 months, it has brought me closer, even closer than when I was there.
 I miss the cold breeze, the Mountain View from my window, the attire, people and most of all the food – God Bless My Mom for that.

 DT I see your pictures capture a lot of beauty of Kashmir, the Dal, the Shikaras, the Gardens, but you leave people out of most frames, and when they appear they appear as Silhouette.
 Why is that?
 Also please tell us which your favorite picture from the Kashmir series is.

-Shoaib There is lot to click in Kashmir, the beautiful landscapes, the lakes, the birds, the mountains and the people.
+Shoaib There is a lot to click in Kashmir, the beautiful landscapes, the lakes, the birds, the mountains and the people.
 Clicking people is a bit hesitating for me, as when I click there, I go on a solo visit and don’t know the reaction of the people there.
 In groups, it much more comfortable to click people.
 Also due to the sensitivity issues, I mostly leave people of Kashmir off my frame.

 DT You have focused a lot on Dal Lake, are there any special memories associated with Dal Lake Srinagar Kashmir?

 Shoaib Dal Lake, which you can say is the jewel of Srinagar city as it is located in the heart of the city, almost all the tourist and travel related business is around it.
-The hotels, the house boats, the shops etc… Dal lake is a very beautiful lake with mountains surrounding from one side, with famous Mughal gardens and Hazratbal shrine on it shores.
+The hotels, the house boats, the shops etc… Dal lake is a very beautiful lake with mountains surrounding from one side, with famous Mughal gardens and Hazratbal shrine on its shores.
 My connection with Dal Lake is very old.
 Since the lake is close to my home, I still remember my grandfather used to take me for motorboat ride to Char Chinari (a small island with 4 Chinar trees on it) which is in the middle of the lake.
-In winters the lake used to freeze and we could even used to walk on it.
+In winters the lake used to freeze and we could even use to walk on it.
 Kids that time even played cricket on the frozen lake.
-There are lot of my childhood memories associated to the Dal Lake.
+There are a lot of my childhood memories associated with the Dal Lake.

 DT: Please share a bit about your childhood and family in Kashmir

-Shoaib: Since I was born in 80′s so have seen Kashmir in turmoil since my childhood, the militancy, the military, the guns, the bombs, and the blood.
+Shoaib: Since I was born in 80’s so have seen Kashmir in turmoil since my childhood, the militancy, the military, the guns, the bombs, and the blood.
 Srinagar in Kashmir is a small city with mountains covering it from all four sides.
 It is a beautiful valley with great landscapes and lakes.
 But by the grace of God, Kashmir was always beautiful as ever.
 My parents used to tell me that Kashmir was much more beautiful before, it was well maintained and clean.
-Being a student of a Christian Missionary School, which was much in extracurricular activities, we used to trek and visit lot of places in Kashmir and admire the beauty of it.
+Being a student of a Christian Missionary School, which was much in extracurricular activities, we used to trek and visit a lot of places in Kashmir and admire the beauty of it.

 DT Please help us understand how your photography has evolved in last few years and what you like to click more.